 In December, Spain celebrates two major Catholic holidays – the Immaculate Conception of the Blessed Virgin Mary and Christmas.
 The first holiday falls on the 8th of December and Christmas on the 25th.
-Madrid sets up bright illumination all over the city, installs thematic exhibitions, organizes festivals and chants.
+Madrid sets up bright illumination all over the city, installs thematic exhibitions, and organizes festivals with chants.

-Around these two holidays, Madrid holds festive services in the cathedrals.
+Around these two holidays, the city also holds festive services in the cathedrals.
 Paying a visit to one of the churches is a very special event on its own.
 People during this time are really happy, and willingly share their celebrations with visitors.
-December is called the most hospitable month of the year, despite the fact that it has way fewer tourists.
+The first month of winter is called the most hospitable month of the year, despite the fact that it has way fewer tourists.

 Madrid at night in December is a real fairy tale place.
-The Christmas markets are in full swing.
-In the evenings, local residents go out to the squares with their families just to chat, dance, eat and walk.
+The Christmas markets are in full swing at this time.
+In the evenings, local residents go out to the squares with their families just to chat, dance, eat, and walk.
 If you are there at the same time, expect full immersion in local life.
-And the best part about it, there are so few tourists during this time of the year.

-If you are a fan of big New Year celebrations, the capital of Spain is your place to be.
-New Year in Madrid is celebrated on a grand scale.
+Madrid also holds big New Year celebrations.
 Live concerts, loud music, various performances take part in different parts of each neighborhood.
 People dance, have fun right on the streets and take part in street shows.
 It’s so fascinating to watch and observe what’s happening around even if you don’t want to join yourself.

-In my experience and opinion, December in Madrid is a wonderful destination for those who are looking to celebrate winter holidays actively and grandly.
-At the same time, this is a good time to be able to immerse in local life and stay away from crowds of tourists.
+In my experience, December in Madrid is a wonderful destination for an active vacation.
+With a Christmasy atmosphere, a bit of winter sun, a big number of Christmas markets and street festivities, visiting touristy sights at this time of the year acquires a special guise.
+At the same time, this is a good month to be able to immerse in local life and stay away from crowds of tourists.

 || RELATED POST ||